lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Introduction

-This document defines a Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol {{RFC9528}}.
+method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol {{RFC9528}}.
 The PSK method balances the complexity of credential distribution with computational efficiency.
 While symmetrical key distribution is more complex than asymmetrical approaches, PSK authentication offers greater computational efficiency compared to the methods outlined in {{RFC9528}}.
 The PSK method retains mutual authentication, asymmetric ephemeral key exchange, and identity protection established by {{RFC9528}}.

 EDHOC with PSK authentication benefits use cases where two nodes share a Pre-Shared Key (PSK) provided out-of-band (external PSK).
 This applies to scenarios like the Authenticated Key Management Architecture (AKMA) in mobile systems or the Peer and Authenticator in Extensible Authentication Protocol (EAP) systems.
 The PSK method enables the nodes to perform ephemeral key exchange, achieving Perfect Forward Secrecy (PFS).
 This ensures that even if the PSK is compromised, past communications remain secure against active attackers, while future communications are protected from passive attackers.
 Additionally, by leveraging the PSK for both authentication and key derivation, the method offers quantum resistance key exchange and authentication even when used with ECDHE.